 One journalist's musings about the beautiful, bizarre world in which we live

-My cat, Napoleon Buonoparte, lives in Edmonton with Dan’s family (who, in many respects, I consider part of my own family).
+My cat, Napoleon Buonoparte, lives in Edmonton with my partner’s family (who, in many respects, I consider part of my own family).

 They temporarily adopted him a few years ago when I went to Mexico, but he made so many friends and was loved so well that I couldn’t take him back.